Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ![](media/03002.png){ #fig:03002 width=75% }

-The white-hot filament in Edison\'s lamp was liberating free electrons into the vacuum of the lamp, those electrons finding their way to the metal strip, through the galvanometer, and back to the filament.
+The white-hot filament in Edison's lamp was liberating free electrons into the vacuum of the lamp, those electrons finding their way to the metal strip, through the galvanometer, and back to the filament.
 His curiosity piqued, Edison then connected a fairly high-voltage battery in the galvanometer circuit to aid the small current:

 ![](media/03003.png){ #fig:03003 width=75% }